-Pulau Aur and Pulau Dayang are the two furthermost islands within the Johor Marine Park.
+Pulau Aur and Pulau Dayang are the two furthermost islands from the mainland of Peninsular Malaysia.
 They are a 2-hour speedboat ride from Mersing (approximately 76km-journey) and boast arguably the clearest water due to its remoteness from the mainland.
 I was fortunate to gather 9 friends for this trip over the Good Friday long weekend and little did we know that it would turn out to be one of the most eventful trip we've had.

 We set off from Singapore at 5am in the morning, taking an MPV by Anda Transport Agency.
 We were lucky to have one of the founders of Anda Transport, also my primary school friend, Neo, to drive us to Mersing.

 When we reached the jetty (it's actually a small jetty near the main Mersing Jetty), we were greeted by Ruhil from Sebukang Bay Resort.
 Boats for Pulau Aur depart at 10am.
 During our 2-hour speedboat ride, we passed by all of the Johor islands and Ruhil also shared with us some interesting stories about her life at Pulau Aur.